areeb-x3/areeb-x3/README.md

         </a>
       </td>
       <td>
-        A web-based platform built with Django and React that combines automated bulk email scheduling and contact management with a collaborative community forum to improve engagement strategies and reduce spam.
+        <i>A web-based platform built with Django and React that combines automated bulk email scheduling and contact management with a collaborative community forum to improve engagement strategies and reduce spam.</i>
       </td>
     </tr>
     <tr>